Locating Lost Tickets

 The App, The Easy Way:

-In this scenario, the guest has the app downloaded and asks for help finding their tickets on it.
+In this scenario, the guest downloaded the app and asks for help finding their tickets.

 - Ask them to sign in.